-Total Village revenues were \$15,289,946 for the period.
-The Village's total cost (expense) to fund all governmental activities was \$12,169,718 while business-type activities were \$5,112,262.
-The increase in Public Safety costs was caused by the recognition of pension expense in accordance with the actuarial valuation for the year ended April 30, 2019.
-A majority of these costs were funded by property tax, fines and local portions of state distributed taxes.
+Total Village revenues were \$16,650,225 for the period.
+The Village's total cost (expense) to fund all governmental activities was \$14,234,151 while business-type activities were \$5,437,079.
+The increase in Public Safety costs resulted from the recognition of pension expense in accordance with the actuarial valuation for the year ended April 30, 2020.
+The increase in Economic Development costs resulted from the first payment of a 3-year redevelopment arrangement with Farm & Fleet which is located within the industrial TIF area.
+The increase in both sewer and refuse costs were due to higher costs to maintain those services, as our contractual rate with the garbage provider and the maintenance fees at the sewer treatment facility both increased.
+A majority of these costs were funded by property tax, local portions of state distributed taxes, fines, and charges for services.